shirou/VSNowm/README.md

+# !!IMPORTANT NOTICE!!

+THIS EXTENSION UNDER CONSTRUCTION!
+PLEASE DO NOT USE UNTIL RELEASED!

 # VSNowm README

 VSNowm is a note taking extension for the VS Code.
-This is inspired many things by [VSNote](https://marketplace.visualstudio.com/items?itemName=patricklee.vsnotes), and [howm](https://howm.osdn.jp/).
+This is inspired many things by [VSNotes](https://marketplace.visualstudio.com/items?itemName=patricklee.vsnotes), and [howm](https://howm.osdn.jp/).

 This is not just a note taking tool.
 It includes task management and free document like wiki.